tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/02_type_inference.md

 The compiler understands that the lambdas `addition` and `subtraction` have a target type of `Calculation` (it's the only 'shape' that will fit the method signature of `calculate`).
 It can then use the method signature to infer the types of the lambda's parameters.
 There's only one method on the interface, so there's no ambiguity, the argument types are obviously `Integer`.

 We're going to look at lots of examples of target typing as we go on so I'm not going to say much more on this.
-Just be aware that the mechanism Java uses to achieve lots of the lambda goodness relies on improvements to type inference and this idea of a "target" type.
+Just be aware that the mechanism Java uses to achieve lots of the lambda goodness relies on improvements to type inference and this idea of a _target_ type.

 ### Type parameters in method calls